 The 6-4 236 lb Fernando Mendoza had 3,535 passing yards, 276 rushing yards, 3,811 total yards, 41 passing touchdowns, 7 rushing touchdowns, 48 total touchdowns, and 6 interceptions.
 Fernando Mendoza went 53/56 at Indiana's Pro Day with two of his three incompletions being drops by wide receivers.
 Fernando Mendoza had an amazing supporting cast on offense with Elijah Sarratt and Omar Cooper Jr. at wide receiver along with Carter Smith at left tackle and Pat Coogan at center.
 That supporting cast and Curt Cignetti's offense do mask some of his weaknesses.
 I don't think that will matter with Mendoza coming off a 16-0 season since he will be a stud if he reaches a max grade ceiling like Elway, Manning, and Luck did.
 There's also a chance Mendoza is a dud if the Raiders do not improve the offense around him.

 The Los Vegas Raiders offensive line has Kolton Miller back at left tackle, Spencer Burford at left guard, Tyler Linderbaum at center, and Jackson Powers-Johnson at right guard.
 I like Charles Grant as a backup left tackle and Caleb Rodgers as a backup right guard.
 Upgrading over DJ Glaze at right tackle is a must.
 You have Ashton Jeanty at running back, Brock Bowers as your main tight end, and Michael Mayer as your secondary tight end.
 You do not have a number one or number two wide receiver for Mendoza.
 Burford could be good, but he could alos be a disaster, but he's better than DJ Glaze.
 Mendoza could succeed in 2027 if the Raiders ease him in th way the Rams eased Jared Goff or the Chiefs eased Patrick Mahomes in.
 If he's thrown into the fire this season, I expect a ton of growing pains to the point where it may affect his confidence.
 That is why I feel like Mendoza is the first boom or bust prospect since Cam Newton in 2011.
 If Mendoza becomes as good as Cam Newton, the Raiders should return to a Super Bowl at some point in the future.
 We can explore that possibility in the 2030's if Mendoza ges a second contract since I do not believe it will happen right now in the 2020's decade.
+Right now Fernando Mendoza will likely strt out as a backup quarterback to veteran Kirk Cousins who signed a one year deal.

-Previous Pick: Anthony Hill Jr., MLB, Texas
+Previous Pick: Anthony Hill Jr., 3-4 MLB, Texas

 Other Las Vegas Raiders Selections